Nekoya-Jin/sidenoteAI/README.md

 ## Usage

-1. Click the SideMemo icon in the activity bar
+1. Click the SideNoteAI icon in the activity bar
 2. Create or switch memos using the tabs toolbar
 3. Edit in Markdown; use the toolbar to toggle preview
 4. Click checkboxes in preview to update your task list